AntonioND/tetris-3ds/readme.md

 too harshly.
 This cleanup has finished in 2025, and the game was written in 2008, when I was still learning how to code!

+The game has been released under the license GPL-3.0-only.

 ## Needed files

 Create folder `Tetris_3DS` in the root of your SD card.
 Then, add as many songs